willow-ahrens/MemoizedMethods.jl/README.md

 ## Details

-MemoizedMethods works on *almost* every function declaration in global and local scope, including lambdas and callable objects.
+MemoizedMethods works on every function declaration in global and local scope, including lambdas, callable types and objects, and inner constructors.
 Each method and scope is memoized with a separate cache.
 When an argument is unnamed, MemoizedMethods uses only the type of the argument as a key to the cache.
 Callable types and callable objects are keyed as an extra first argument.

 ```julia
 struct F{A}